 As new investments are made, portfolio companies are sold or continue to be developed in a different constellation, DBAG's portfolio changes from year to year.
-And so does the comparison basis for DBAG's portfolio companies and their key performance indicators on sustainability.
+And so does the comparison basis for DBAG's portfolio compasustainability.

 Each portfolio company is in a different development and implementation phase of its sustainability strategy.
 A code of conduct is today seen as a cornerstone of good corporate governance, and all of our portfolio companies have established one.